mauzware/mauzware/README.md

   Hello there!
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
   </h2>
   <p align="left">🐭🐁 My name is mauzware, also known as Jerry, I'm an Ethical Hacker & Security Researcher and aspiring Cybersecurity Specialist & Penetration Tester.
-I do a fair bit of coding as well!
+I do a fair bit of coding as well, also I adore Data Science!
 My goal is to safeguard digital assets and learn as much as I can about digital world.
 Let's make our world a safer place one vulnerability at a time.
 And yes, I am a mouse!!! 🐭🐁</p>

   <img align='right' src="https://github.com/mauzware/mauzware/blob/main/anonymous_logo_transparent.gif?raw=true" width="200px">
 </div>